How to preview the effect of style changes on work object forms

 After you've developed and saved a harness, section, or flow action rule, you can preview it with the Preview toolbar button, or test it more thoroughly in the application's portal and flow.

-But by setting a Developer portal preference, you can see a highly faithful preview of the form's runtime appearance directly in the Developer portal, while viewing the Layout tab (or the Form tab, for flow action rules).
+However, by setting a Designer Studio preference, you can see a highly faithful preview of the form's runtime appearance directly in the Designer Studio portal, while viewing the Layout tab of those rule forms.

-For example, this Harness form shows the default presentation of a harness rule MyCo-Emerald.NewSample when the preference is not set:
+For example, this Harness form shows the default presentation of a harness rule AlphaCorp-OrderEntrySystem-PurchaseOrder.NewOrder when the preference is set to the default setting:

 The form includes SmartLayouts to provide uniform alignment of labels and fields, as evident in this close-up:

-The application uses a skin rule named Emerald, produced and maintained by the Application Skin wizard, to present work object forms (including flow actions), user portals, and reports.
+The application uses a skin rule named CoolLavender, produced and maintained by the Branding wizard, to present work object forms (including flow actions), user portals, and reports.

 Setting the preference

-To preview harness, section, and flow action rules more accurately while in design mode, select Edit > Preferences and navigate to the General group of preferences.
-Set the Run process in field to
+To preview harness, section, and flow action rules more accurately while in design mode, select Preferences from the Profile menu — the menu accessed by the down arrow to the right of your operator name:

-(Later — to test using the application user portal, update the preferences again.
-Set the Run Process in field to
+(To later test using the application user portal, update the preferences again.
+In the Run Process in section, select

-When the same Harness rule form is opened — still in the Developer portal — the Layout tab presentation reflects the colors and fonts defined in the skin:
+When the same Harness rule form is opened — still in the Designer Studio portal — the Layout tab presentation reflects the colors and fonts defined in the skin:

 SmartLayouts affected by skin

-In this example, the differences are not just cosmetic, evident by comparing this close-up image to the one above:
+In this example, the differences are not only cosmetic, evident by comparing this close-up image to the one above:

-Although this section is not affected by the colors and fonts in the skin rule styles, the width and of the SmartLayout columns is different, and the height of rows is different.
+The width of the SmartLayout columns is different, and the height of rows is different.

-In this example, the differences are due to settings in Step 4a of the Application Skin wizard.
+In this example, the differences are due to settings in the Smart Layouts step of the Branding wizard.
 By default, SmartLayout rows are 25 pixels tall, and label columns are 100 pixels wide.

-For the Emerald skin, a developer chose different heights and widths.
-(These values are chosen to demonstrate the preview feature, not to suggest good practice.)
+For the CoolLavender skin, a designer chose different heights and widths.
+(These values are chosen to demonstrate the preview feature, not to suggest good design practice.)

-By setting the preference, the developer, while working on the Layout tab, sees a close approximation of the resulting work object form:
+By setting the preference, the designer, while working on the Layout tab in the rule forms, sees a close approximation of the resulting work object form: